kernelci/kernelci-core/doc/config/test-configs.md

 The test configurations are the main entries as they define which tests actually have to be run.
-They refer to entries in other sections of the file in order to provide some full combinations, for example to define that an `igt-kms-exynos` test plan using a `buster-igt` file system should be run on an `odroid-xu3` device.
+They refer to entries in other sections of the file in order to provide some full combinations, for example to define that an `igt-kms-exynos` test plan using a `bullseye-igt` file system should be run on an `odroid-xu3` device.

 In addition to those sections, there are some filters (passlist, blocklist) to